GEORGE CIGANIC: Chief Investigator

 Finally, in 2001 he found his calling to become a Navy SEAL.
 He graduated from SEAL training with Class 238.
 He completed two combat tours in Iraq and two in the Pacific, all with SEAL Team ONE.
 Currently Juan is an active member at SEAL Team 17 and deploys in the SOCKOR AO.
 As a Platoon Radioman, Sniper and Tactical Air Controller; responsibility, determination, and attention to detail are the basic building blocks that have made him who he is today.
 Juan is also the founder of EESS and supports Corporate and Private Entities worldwide.

 TINA PAULSON: Human Trafficking Program Director | Legislative Liaison

-Tina has a life-long history of involvement in philanthropic causes and crisis response in the US and South America.
-For several years she has been professionally engaged in combating domestic sex trafficking, specializing in prevention, locating victims, victim advocacy and victim services.
-She is a Certified Human Trafficking Case Manager and possesses a wealth of street-level insight into the human trafficking criminal enterprise and undergraound commercial sex trade.
+Tina has a life-long history of involvement in philanthropic causes in the US and South America.
+For several years she has been professionally engaged in combating sex trafficking in the US, specializing in prevention, locating victims, victim advocacy and victim services.
+Having worked extensively with victims being trafficked and those in recovery, she possesses a wealth of street-level insight into the vulnerabilities, traumas, and the needs of victims as well as the inner workings of the commercial sex trade and the human trafficking criminal enterprise.

 Tina has spearheaded collaborative emergency response programs that provide immediate evaluation, care and connection to shelter and services for sex trafficking victims who are identified or recovered.
 Tina participates in several anti-human trafficking committees, task forces and collaborations.
 By building relationships with elected officials and state and federal legislators, she is able to influence human trafficking policies and legislation.